 They connect your different pieces of content and help search engines get an idea of how your website is organized.

-Hence, your blog post must include 2-3 links to other relevant pages on your website.
+Hence, when you write a blog post, you must include 2-3 links to other relevant pages on your website.

 Link often to important pages you’d like to rank better in search, as well as other pages of your site, as long as it makes sense contextually.